hyvedesignsolutions/hyve-pyipmi/README.md

 By this pure Python library, several console programs are provided for BMC developers' convenience.

 Samples are included in the package to show how to write test scripts.
-The performance of using this pure Python library is significantly faster than using a hybrid method of Python + system calls to ipmitool to develop your test scripts.
+The performance of using this pure Python library is significantly faster than using a hybrid method of shell scripts + system calls to ipmitool to develop your test scripts.

-Features:
+## Features

-- Supported IPMI channels
+* Supported IPMI channels
   * RMCP
   * RMCP+
   * Message bridging from LAN to IPMB
-- Console programs
+* Console programs
   * pyipmi - a Python program similar to ipmitool
   * pyipmr - a Python program supports "ipmitool raw" and has message bridging capability
   * pyping - an RMCP client
-- Auto test interface
+* Auto test interface
   * IPMI raw command support
   * PyIPMI command support